devdot4/terraform-aws-asg-elb-lt/README.md

   }
 }
 ```
-Please run the following commands to run this module:
+Please enter the following commands to run this module:
 ```
 terraform init
 terraform apply